‘This is our identity’: Storm’s red-hot three-point shooting has been catalyst for record start

 “When it comes to those that can hit the toughest, Sami is up there.
 Stewie, because of her height and arm length, she can hit tough threes.
 Then we have players like Jewell who can come off screens and hit them off the dribble.
 AC has been stroking it well.”

-At its best, Seattle canned 18 three-pointers and tied the WNBA record during last week’s 100-63 win over Atlanta.
+At its best, the Storm canned 18 three-pointers and tied the WNBA record during last week’s 100-63 win over Atlanta.

 And it’s hardly a surprise the Storm had its worst three-point shooting display (5 of 25) during its only defeat, an 89-71 loss to the Washington Mystics.

-“When we’re hitting our 3s, we’re tough to beat,” Loyd said.
+“When we’re hitting our threes, we’re tough to beat,” Loyd said.
 “And thankfully, we have pretty good three-point shooters.”

 Here’s a look at the WNBA’s top three-point shooters.